dangarfield/beds-hackathon-2017/scenarios.md

 __Level 2__

 - Oh no!
 Guess what?
 You know that distance information we used to get?
 We'll it's getting wiped out too (Monday's this time).
 We've still got the latitude & longitude though.
-- Update your first program - to calculate the distance between each port & the next then add that back into the data.
-At which point the rest of the program should continue working as normal.
+- Update your first program - to calculate the distance between each port & all other ports.
+Calculate the shortest route as before & add both the distance & sequence back into the data.
-- Problem is - how can you figure out the relevant distance between each latitude/longitude point?  _Hint: the 'haversine' formula might help you here_
+- Problem is - how can you figure out the relevant distance between each latitude/longitude point?
+For this purpose you can assume that a 'as the crow flies' distance is sufficient _Hint: the 'haversine' formula might help you here_.

 __Level 3__